orzklv/web/content/blog/farewell-cctld/index.md

 [extra]
 # banner = "banner.webp"
 toc = true

+[extra.comments]
+host = "toot.community"
+user = "sungsphinx"
+id = "111789185826519979"
 +++

 ## The phone call

 It's **April 22nd, 2022**, if I'm not mistaken, it was afternoon.
-I was doing some open source stuff at home living of my passive incomes.
+I was doing some open source stuff at home living off of my passive incomes.
 Out of nowhere, I got a call from an unknown phone number.
 Well, I was busy that time, so delayed it and kept doing it until I got some free time and called that number back.
 She took the phone and oh men, I still remember her saying: "I'm calling from Uzinfocom, would you like to get a job at our company?".
 The thing is, I was running a whole Linux community by the time and I was actively seeking for someone or a company to leave my community at and later move to other country